If I am on Coumadin (warfarin), can I eat eggs?

 Eggs are good for you and eating them a few times a week is OK.

-Here's some links to info on eggs:
+Here's more information on eggs:

 Thanks for writing,